iainhouston/bradford-abbas.uk/README.md

     drush @self updb
     ```

+    Right now drush 9 (9.0.0-rc2) doesn't properly rsync to the correct destination.

-    Although Jeff recommends - and we shold try:
+    Although Jeff recommends - and we should try:

     > If you're still having issues, you can avoid `sql-sync` entirely
     > and pipe the mysqldump output yourself with:
     `drush @remote sql-dump | drush @drupalvm.drupalvm.test sql-cli``

 3. I had unexplained errors with `drush/drush:8.1.15` so switched to `drush/drush:~9.0`.
 This means that I also required `ansible` to install  the [Drush Launcher](https://github.com/drush-ops/drush-launcher).
-The only real effect on provisioning `vagrant` and `prod` is in the default (prod) `config.yml` we have:
+The only real effect on provisioning `vagrant` and `prod` is in the default (minimal) `config.yml` we have:

     ```
     drush_launcher_version: "0.5.0"